 Is Crypto Arbitrage Trading Legal?

-As the crypto market is yet to mature, crypto-assets’ volatility remains very high compared to traditional stocks and bonds.
-That’s what contributes to the whole enterprise and makes the number of arbitrage opportunities much bigger.
+Still, the crypto market is yet to mature and many crypto assets remain volatile as compared to traditional stocks and bonds.
+That’s what contributes to the whole enterprise and provides more substantial opportunities for crypto arbitrage.

 What Are The Risks of Crypto Arbitrage Trading?